felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 for bananas everywhere!

 From this point on, I saw that Collaborative Bananagrams could be more than a game.
-For me, it is a tool that has the potential to rewire relationships at the office.
+For me, it **is a tool that has the potential to rewire relationships**.
 During gameplay, I enjoy using every opportunity I can to high-five people and make them feel valued.
 I see it in people's eyes: they derive meaning from pulling of a complex move in front of everyone and getting rewarded for it.
 This can have a lasting effect on the rest of their day at work.